aayushj9/OCR_assignment/README.md

 ## 📌 Features

-- Upload image-based invoices (supports PNG, JPG, JPEG, PDF, BMP, TIFF, etc.)
+- 🖼️ Upload scanned or image-based invoices (supports PNG, JPG, JPEG, PDF, BMP, TIFF, and more)

-- Extract structured invoice data using **EasyOCR**
+- 🔍 Extract structured invoice data using Doctr, a deep learning-based OCR engine optimized for layout-aware documents

-- JSON output is saved for each uploaded invoice
+- 🗂️ Automatically generate and store clean, nested JSON output for each invoice

-- Ask natural language questions on the invoice using **Groq's LLaMA model**
+- 💬 Ask natural language questions about the invoice using Groq's LLaMA 4 model (meta-llama/llama-4-maverick-17b-128e-instruct)

-- Simple and intuitive **Flask** web UI
+- 🌐 Lightweight and intuitive Flask web interface with live chatbot support

 ---